 At times it may just be because it is cold outside or raining cats and dogs.
 And there’s a good reason for this – a lack of the right amount of sunshine and light can cause what’s known as SAD – seasonally affected depression.
 Something that can be addressed relatively easily with the right kind of light exposure.

 Other times, we are facing difficulties in our personal lives or jobs that we can’t see a way through.
-Whether this is an abusive situation at work or home, unrelenting stress, or the loss of a valued relationship or a loved one – many factors can contribute to low mood or depression.
+This can include issues such as perceived failure, an abusive situation at work or home, unrelenting stress, or the loss of a valued relationship or a loved one.
+Overall, there are many factors that can contribute to low mood or depression.

 How Does Yoga Help With Depression?